 We have seen cases where a buyer had given his seller a draft for the amount of the sale.
 The debt due to the bank was higher than the selling price; the bank was refusing to release the vessel.

 In another case, a buyer went directly to pay his seller’s Bank debt before the sale has been completed.
-This is dangerous.
+This poses a considerable danger.
 Should the seller become unable to sign (accident, death, no more time, etc.), what happens?
 The vessel is not yet officially sold to the buyer and the seller now has a “free and clear” vessel plus the money.

 As per the contract writing, the balance of final payment will be delivered either to the seller or to the broker.
 The foreign brokers, American or other countries, like to receive directly the selling price balance.
 It is a protection for their commission.
 However, the writing of the contract may differ from one transaction to another.
 Each word is important.